uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/README.md

 app/model/          # Model training and conversion scripts
 ```

+Here is the youtube video link where i publish the demo of the system:  https://www.youtube.com/watch?v=YroGtcu9mrM

 ---
 Feel free to DM me for a walkthrough or collaboration opportunities!